Lihat Artikel Lainnya

 • Businesses with a change in the accounting year end for financial year 2022: The turnover or revenue will be pro-rated to 12 months to accurately determine the date applicable for e-invoicing.

-e-invoice malaysia
+LDHN e-invoice malaysia

 The e-invoice requirement is mandatory for all taxpayers involved in commercial activities within Malaysia.
 This encompasses entities selling goods and services and specific non-business transactions between individuals.

-The IRBM has issued guidelines specifying which entities, individuals, and businesses must comply with e-invoicing regulations and identifying exempt ones.
+The IRBM (LDHN) has issued guidelines specifying which entities, individuals, and businesses must comply with e-invoicing regulations and identifying exempt ones.

 Here is the list of entities that should comply with Malaysia’s electronic invoice regulations: